-In the early years of the Unix system, its creators authorized AT&T Company Bell Labs, the University of California, Berkeley, and other universities to use the source code and adapt it to their needs.
+In the early years, the Unix system’s creators allowed AT&T, Bell Labs, and the University of California, Berkeley to use its source code.
+They could adapt it to meet their needs.

 Beginning with PDP-11

-Bell Labs’ first Unix distributions in the 1970s included the source code of the operating system and allowed university developers to replace and extend Unix.
-Berkeley’s first Unix system was the PDP-11, which was founded in 1974 and has been used by the computer science department since its research.
+In the 1970s, Bell Labs released its first Unix distributions.
+These included the operating system’s source code.
+As a result, university developers could replace and extend Unix.
+Berkeley’s first Unix system ran on the PDP-11, starting in 1974.
+It has served the computer science department since its beginning.

-The BSD 2 was released in 1978.
-It included updated versions of 1BSD and two new programs by Joy on Unix systems to date: Vi text editor and C shell.
-The following versions included adaptations that made their distributions based on the VAX architecture compatible with the PDP-11 architecture.
+Next, BSD 2 came out in 1978.
+This version featured updates from 1BSD and introduced two new programs: the Vi text editor and the C shell.
+Following these releases, adaptations made the distributions compatible with the VAX architecture and the PDP-11 architecture.

-Since 1983, BSD-2.9 includes the BDS 4.1c code and is the first distribution considered as an entire operating system.
-The latest release, version 2.11, was released in 1992 and continued to be updated until 2003 with the help of volunteers.
+By 1983, BSD-2.9 included the BSD 4.1c code.
+This marked the first distribution recognized as a complete operating system.
+The latest release, version 2.11, appeared in 1992.
+Updates continued until 2003, thanks to dedicated volunteers.

 VAX Versions